Skip to content

 squeue --me -q cron -O JobID,EligibleTime

-Canceling a Scrontab job
+Canceling a scrontab job

-Using scancel on a scontab job
+Using scancel on a scrontab job

 The scancel command will give a warning when attempting to remove a job started with scrontab.